Kernix13/typescript-virtual-keyboard/README.md

 ## Live Version

 This page is currently deployed on Netlify.
-View the [live app](https://cool-travesseiro-9b6101.netlify.app/).
-You can view more details on the project on [my portfolio site](https://courageous-cuchufli-816711.netlify.app/).
+Try the [live version](https://cool-travesseiro-9b6101.netlify.app/) or learn more about the app on [my portfolio site](https://courageous-cuchufli-816711.netlify.app/).

 ## Setup